Yassine-X/RosettaAbuser/README.md

-# RosetaFucker
+# RosettaAbuser
 *Automated Task Script for Rosetta Stone Fluency Builder*

-Streamline your learning experience with RosetaFucker, a browser-based script that automates repetitive tasks in Rosetta Stone's Fluency Builder.
+Streamline your learning experience with RosettaAbuser, a browser-based script that automates repetitive tasks in Rosetta Stone's Fluency Builder.
 Save time and increase productivity with task automation and real-time session tracking.

 ## 🚀 Features
 - **Automated Task Execution:** Automates various activities in Fluency Builder to reduce manual input.